archphile/thepenguin/content/blog/2017-12-22-mpd-and-dsd-files.md

 	auto_format     "no"
 	}

-If everything is ok, then you will see the following output if you run the test command while listening to a **DSD 64** file:
+If everything is OK, then you will see the following output if you run the test command while listening to a **DSD 64** file:

 	cat /proc/asound/card*/pcm*p/sub*/hw_params